About The MoveMessenger(s)

-Originally from Southwestern Pennsylvania, Angela Dice Nguyen is a dancer and choreographer based in the San Francisco Bay Area.
-Nguyen earned a BFA in dance from the Conservatory of Performing Arts at Point Park University under the direction of Susan S. Stowe.
+Angela Dice Nguyen is a dancer and choreographer based in the Northern Virginia/Washington, D.C. metro area.
+Born in South Korea and raised in Southwestern Pennsylvania, Nguyen earned a BFA in dance from the Conservatory of Performing Arts at Point Park University under the direction of Susan S. Stowe.
 She has performed throughout the U.S. and abroad with DanceWorks Chicago, San Francisco Opera, Project.b., August Wilson Center Dance Ensemble, Robert Moses’ KIN, Dayton Arts Project, and The Mountain Playhouse (42nd Street and The Pajama Game), among others.
 Additional credits include appearances in Summit Entertainment’s Sorority Row and The New York Times bestseller Dancers Among Us, by photographer Jordan Matter.

 Nguyen has worked closely in collaboration with Ahmad Simmons/Pursuit Productions and Princess Grace Award recipient Joshua Manculich to create, perform, and stage their works.
-In addition to producing The MoveMessenger(s), Nguyen has received choreographic commissions from various organizations, including Dance Brigade’s D.I.R.T.
+In addition to producing The MoveMessenger(s), Nguyen has received choreographic commissions from various organizations, including Dance Theatre of San Francisco (San Francisco), Dance Brigade’s D.I.R.T.
 Festival (San Francisco), Piel Morena Contemporary Dance (Chicago), Collage Youth Ensemble (Memphis), and Alonzo King LINES Ballet Training Program (San Francisco).